Miatto-research-group/bolt/README.md

 plt.plot(opt.losses)
 ```

-### 4. Did you blink?
+## Did you blink?
 Let's increase the complexity (16 modes, 12 photons).
-Should still be reasonably fast (44 it/s on my laptop):
+It should still be reasonably fast (44 it/s on my laptop):
 ```python
 from interferometers import State, IOSpec, Requirements, Optimizer